PSPDFKit/PDFXKit/README.md

 ## Introduction

-Apple's PDFKit provides a great starting point if you need to integrate PDF support into your macOS or iOS app.
+Apple’s PDFKit provides a great starting point if you need to integrate PDF support into your macOS or iOS app.
 It is a system library and as such the easiest to integrate.